 What is it?

-The CyberHub Trust offers a professional and secure place to learn about, and practice, cyber security.
+The CyberHub Trust offers a professional and secure place to learn about, and practice, Cloud and Cyber Security.

 The Trust has been formally constituted as a Charitable Incorporated Organisation and is structured according to appropriate government regulations covering charities.

 The Registration Number for The CyberHub Trust is: 1190988.

 CyberHubs provide Security Operations Centres within colleges, facilitating training for students, employers and members of local communities, as well as the conversion of 'at risk' individuals – to learn skills which they can put to positive use in the community.